-in height within the same class.
-This class will be governed by Working Hunter rule #164 of the NSBA Handbook This class will be run in open numerical score format 0-100 (found in the working hunter rule #164) with the top twelve horses coming back to jump a second round in the order of lowest score to highest scores.
-Then the combined score will determine the winner.
-Four and five year olds will jump first in round one and six year olds and over will jump second in round one.
-Then six year olds and over will jump first in second round and four and five year olds will jump second in second round.
-The combined score from each round will determine the winner.
+b) To jump fences 2'9" in height.
+This class will be governed by Working Hunter Rule #171 of the NSBA Handbook.
+This class will be run in open numerical score format 0- 100 (found in the working hunter rule #171D) with the top twelve horses coming back to jump a second round in the order of lowest score to highest scores.
+Then the combined score from each round will determine the winner.